-- o.
-Display of Merchandise Outside of Commercial Buildings.
-Only properties within the OAO with frontages along Orange Avenue are allowed one display of merchandise to be located outside of a commercial business exclusive of beautification elements such as plants (that are not for sale).
-This display must be placed within two feet of the front wall or window of the building.
-This display must not block or impede pedestrian traffic or be placed on the public sidewalk and at least six feet of clear sidewalk width must remain for pedestrian traffic.
-This display must be no more than six feet in height and no more than two feet in width.
-The display must be safely secured and removed under windy conditions.
-The display must be removed when the business is not open.
-An outside display is not permitted if the business chooses to place an outdoor portable sign. - n.p.
+- q.
 Transportation Infrastructure Proportionate Fair Share.
 Development and redevelopment within the OAO requiring a conditional use approval shall pay a proportionate fair share of the estimated cost necessary to fund the design, engineering, permitting and construction of those transportation projects within or proximate to the OAO that are impacted by such development or redevelopment projects that utilize additional entitlements provided under the OAO.
 The owner and developer of a project shall enter into a proportionate fair share agreement with the city, with terms and conditions acceptable to the city, as part of conditional use approval.
-The city has initiated action to develop a traffic model, identify needed transportation improvements and establish a formula for calculating a proportionate fair share system.
+The city has initiated action to develop a traffic model, identify needed transportation improvements and establish a formula for calculating a proportionate fair share system. - r.

-o.g.
 Orange Avenue Overlay District Subareas and Standards for Development.
 The subarea map depicted below delineates the different subareas of the OAO and the specific standards, requirements and opportunities for each subarea.
 Each subarea has unique characteristics, issues and opportunities.

 After the adoption of the OAO, no changes to the subarea map shall be allowed.
-No variances to maximum number of stories, maximum allowable Floor Area Ratio, allowed uses, required open space or maximum residential density shall not be granted.
+Variances to maximum number of stories, maximum allowable Floor Area Ratio, permitted uses, required open space or maximum residential density shall not be granted.
 Variances to other development standards shall be considered, with sufficient showing of reasoning and hardship, as outlined in Section 58-92.

 The standards detailed in the OAO are the maximum density and intensity parameters potentially permitted in each respective subarea.
 These maximum standards are not an entitlement and are not achievable in all situations.
 Many factors may limit the achievable FAR including limitations imposed by the maximum height, physical limitations imposed by property dimensions and natural features as well as compliance with applicable code requirements such as, but not limited to parking, setbacks, lot coverage and design standards.